At a Glance

 According to Dr. Graykowski, this activity manifests as a coma: a diffuse envelope of gas and dust created by the sublimation (transition from solid to gas) of volatile compounds.
 The early onset of sublimation indicates the presence of highly volatile ices, potentially providing a pristine record of the object’s origin outside the Solar System.

-Dr. Davenport emphasized that 3I/ATLAS is moving faster than either of the previous interstellar visitors at roughly 60 m/s, suggesting it was ejected from its parent stellar system with substantial kinetic energy, possibly due to gravitational interactions with massive planetary bodies or close stellar encounters.
+Dr. Davenport emphasized that 3I/ATLAS is moving faster than either of the previous interstellar visitors at roughly 60 km/s, suggesting it was ejected from its parent stellar system with substantial kinetic energy, possibly due to gravitational interactions with massive planetary bodies or close stellar encounters.

 Multi-Wavelength Observations in Progress